LeChat76/Projet2OC/README.md

 ```
 ## Features
 - Select only one category or all
-- Create an folder for each category
+- All data extracted to CSVs's folder
 - All book cover downloaded on each folder category and named by the name of the book (easy way to find the good one)
-- timestamp of the extracted CSV in the file name (in that way by relaunching the script all old
+- timestamp of the extracted CSV in the file name (in that way by relaunching the script all olds
-extraction are keeped in the folder)
+extractions are keeped in the folder)

 ## Features to come
  - Create an log file for each using